vaishakNiveus/git-essentials/README.md

 # Git Essentials /git fro everybody

-# to say something else master branch
+# some other work in here by the stash branch